 “The language of psychosis is an intelligible one, though steeped in metaphor.
 It is a human language, but a language of despair.
 And it is only spoken when all other attempts of communication have failed.”
 Dr Dan Edmunds.

-Thank you to my partner Let Rubic, mother Gelma Meoli, family, friends, PhD and Psychologist supervisors, and medical team for your 100% dedication to my recovery.
+Thank you to my partner Marcelo Alegre Rubic, my mother Gelma Meoli, family, friends and strangers, PhD supervisors and Psychologist supervisors, and medical team for your 100% dedication to my recovery.

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong